Bed Bug Removal

-Treatment of active bugs use a variety of treatments including steam, to kill bed bugs and their eggs in places with likely human contact, followed by residual treatments in box springs, hard furniture and wall voids to provide long term control.
-Heat is an environmentally friendly process that involves heating the infested area and its contents to a high temperature for a predetermined time to eradicate bed bugs as well as a variety of other pests including spiders, cockroaches, termites, ants and many more.
+Treatment of active bugs uses a variety of treatments including steam, to kill bed bugs and their eggs in places with likely human contact, followed by residual treatments in box springs, hard furniture, and wall voids to provide long-term control.
+Heat is an environmentally friendly process that involves heating the infested area and its contents to a high temperature for a predetermined time to eradicate bed bugs as well as a variety of other pests including spiders, cockroaches, termites, ants, and many more.

 Bed Bug Encasements

 Mattress and box spring encasements for beds have a tightly woven, zippered cover that stops bedbugs from entering or escaping.
-These encasements, that are soft to the touch and conform to fit any mattress, box spring or pillow, stop infestations from spreading and help prevent future infestations.
+These encasements, which are soft to the touch and conform to fit any mattress, box spring, or pillow, stop infestations from spreading and help prevent future infestations.
 As bedbugs may live up to a year without feeding, you will have to keep the encasement on for a year to make sure all the bugs in the mattress are dead.
-Encasements are also available for sofas, love seats and recliners.
+Encasements are also available for sofas, love seats, and recliners.